County (United States): Statistics

-As of 2024, there were 3,007 counties, 64 Louisiana parishes, 19 organized boroughs and 11 census areas in Alaska, 41 independent cities, and the District of Columbia for a total of 3,143 counties and county equivalents in the 50 states and District of Columbia.
+As of 2024, there were 2,999 counties, 64 Louisiana parishes, 19 organized boroughs and 11 census areas in Alaska, 9 councils of government in Connecticut, 41 independent cities, and the District of Columbia for a total of 3,144 counties and county equivalents in the 50 states and District of Columbia.
 There are an additional 100 county equivalents in the territories of the United States.
 The average number of counties per state is 62, with a range from the three counties of Delaware to the 254 counties of Texas.

 Southern and Midwestern states generally tend to have more counties than Western or Northeastern states, as many Northeastern states are not large enough in area to warrant a large number of counties, and many Western states were sparsely populated when counties were created by their respective state legislatures.
-The five counties of Rhode Island, the eight counties of Connecticut, and eight of the 14 counties of Massachusetts no longer have functional county governments, but continue to exist as legal and census entities.
+The five counties of Rhode Island and eight of the 14 counties of Massachusetts no longer have functional county governments, but continue to exist as legal and census entities.
+Connecticut abolished county governments in 1960, leaving its eight counties as mere legal and census entities.
+In 2022, the U.S. Census Bureau recognized the state's nine councils of governments as replacement for the state's eight legacy counties for all statistical purposes; full implementation was completed in 2024.

 Population

-The average U.S. county population was 104,435 in 2019, while the median county, which is Nicholas County, West Virginia, had a population of 25,965 in 2019.
+The average U.S. county population was 104,435 in 2019, while the median county, Nicholas County, West Virginia, had a population of 25,965 in 2019.
 The most populous county is Los Angeles County, California, with 10,014,009 residents in 2020.
-This number is greater than the populations of 41 U.S. states.
+This number is greater than the populations of 41 U.S. states, and is only slightly smaller than the combined population of the 10 least populous states and Washington, D.C.
 It also makes the population of Los Angeles County 17.4 times greater than that of the least populous state, Wyoming.

 The second most populous county is Cook County, Illinois, with a population of 5,275,541.
 Cook County's population is larger than that of 28 individual U.S. states and the combined populations of the six smallest states.

 The least populous county is Loving County, Texas, with 64 residents in 2020.
 Eight county equivalents in the U.S. territories have no human population: Rose Atoll, Northern Islands Municipality, Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, and Navassa Island.
 The remaining three islands in the U.S. Minor Outlying Islands (Midway Atoll, Palmyra Atoll and Wake Island) have small non-permanent human populations.
 The county equivalent with the smallest non-zero population counted in the census is Swains Island, American Samoa (17 people), although since 2008 this population has not been permanent either.